pierretallotte/ctf-writeups/htb-cozyhosting/README.md

 * Connection #0 to host cozyhosting.htb left intact
 {"timestamp":"2023-10-21T15:40:55.424+00:00","status":401,"error":"Unauthorized","path":"/admin"}
 ```
-We do not have a redirection to the login page but we can see there is a Basic auth and 401 error if the credentials are not correct.
+We do not have a redirection to the login page, but we can see there is a Basic auth and 401 error if the credentials are not correct.

 Let's search for other virtual hosts:
 ```